Skip to main content

 Physical Violence

-The CDC defines physical violence more specifically to include “the intentional use of physical force with the potential for causing death, disability, injury, or harm.
-Physical violence includes, but is not limited to, scratching, pushing, shoving, throwing, grabbing, biting, choking, shaking, hair-pulling, slapping, punching, hitting, burning, use of a weapon (gun, knife, or other object), and use of restraints or one’s body, size, or strength against another person.”
-Coercing another person to commit any of those acts also constitutes physical violence (Breiding, 2015).
+The CDC defines physical violence as “the intentional use of physical force with the potential for causing death, disability, injury, or harm.
+Physical violence includes, but is not limited to: scratching, pushing, shoving, throwing, grabbing, biting, choking, shaking, hair-pulling, slapping, punching, hitting, burning, use of a weapon (gun, knife, or other object), and use of restraints or one’s body, size, or strength against another person.
+Physical violence also includes coercing other people to commit any of the above acts” (Breiding et al., 2015).

 Sexual Violence